home-assistant/developers.home-assistant/blog/2024-12-04-area-squared-units.md

 ---
 author: mikey0000
 authorURL: https://github.com/mikey0000
-title: "Area squared unit enumerators"
+title: "New area device class"
 ---

 As of Home Assistant Core 2024.12, the following unit constant is deprecated and replaced by a corresponding enum: